chinesejie/paho-for-android/README.md

 If you take my code for your project, remember to build the AlarmManager to start the method of nnnn().

+Another way...
+By using foreground service, this kind of service in android will not be killed.  the most important, it will still run while android phone sleep.

+Tn run the project, firstly build a MQTT server, change the ip on PublishServer.java.

 ---